 -Reference to bylaws or other relevant documents that will govern the group’s activities

 OFRC reviews the constitution to assure that the club’s or organization’s purpose is congruent with the goals and ideals of the College.
-Final approval for registration rests with the vice president for student development.
-More information on the steps necessary in creating a student club can be found in the By Laws of the Organizational Finance and Review Committee.
+Final approval for registration rests with the associate provost for student development.
+More information on the steps necessary in creating a student club can be found in the By Laws of the Organizational Finance and Review Committee

 The proposed club or organization must also submit to OFRC a list of officers and members for the proposed club or organization and the name of the faculty member or administrator who will serve as the moderator.